TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/2-implementing-the-domain-model.rst

 The comment about the definition of property is $contacts of crucial importance.
 Extbase "reads" the comment and concludes of it, that an ObjectStorage should be created and from which class the objects should which are in it included (also see chapter 3).
-Das Weglassen dieser Information würde zu einer PHP-Exception
+Omission of this information would lead to a PHP exception:
-führen: »Could not determine the type of the contained objects«.
+»Could not determine the type of the contained objects«.

 Another special feature is the key word clone.
 With clone the method getContacts()  clones the ObjectStorage before returning to the caller.
 Cloning